jenevieveee/jkit/README.md

 If you want to write a module, I welcome any contributions.

 ### Chrome
 I have not tested on Chrome.
-Per the docs, the browser.extension.getURL() method works differently.
-This may break functionality, but it may just work, particularly with the skins and the tweaks.
 My priority is Firefox/moz first.
-Once I'm satisfied with the add-on, I'll look into making it work with Chrome/webkit.
+Once I'm satisfied with the add-on and ready for a beta release, I'll look into making it work with Chrome/webkit.
 If someone else wants to do that first, I'd be more than happy to merge it in.

 ### Thanks
 If you just want to say thanks, consider making a small gift: